- Doing without the profit motive

 The purpose of investment is to maintain and increase the capacity of the economy to meet our needs.
 This capacity can be maintained by replenishing the instruments of production as they age or wear out; and it can be increased by expanding or improving the stock of these instruments so that they produce cheaper and better products.

-Past investments in production capacity or service facilities will generally only have been approved if there were a reasonable expectation of at least recovering costs including an interest charge.
+Past investments in production capacity or service facilities will generally only be approved if there were a reasonable expectation of at least recovering costs including an interest charge.
 (It’s rate is discussed below.)
 These funds would then be made available for future investment.

 Some of the returns on investment will take the form of a surplus earned by enterprises that have lower costs than others in the industry.
 This could be due to a range of factors, e.g., having a better location in terms of access to suppliers or customers and having easier seams to work in the case of a mine.
 The surplus is the difference between the enterprise’s lower costs and those of the highest cost producer that it is economical to operate given the level of demand.